eblot/pybootd/README.rst

 For now, the only supported variable is ``filename``, which is replaced with the actual requested filename.

-The *value* part can also contain a special marker, that tells the *tftp* daemon to read the replacement pattern from a file.
+The *value* part can also contain a special marker, that tells the *tftpd* server to read the replacement pattern from a file.
 This special marker should be written with enclosing brackets, such as ``[file]``.

 Examples